Heaven labored earth

 to the beat of much distraction

 What a fun image of Langur monkeys traveling over apartment roofs in Mumbai, and snapped by daughter Amy Lewis on a recent trip preparing for the 2020 Wild11 conference.

-I'll post on the monthly explorations I make, in every season and weather imaginable.
-My travel is presently limited due to lack of time and an elderly feline companion who gets car sick.
-That has been a blessing in disguise as I'm forced to explore locally in northern Colorado.
+My travel is presently limited while I prepare to full-time.
+That has been a blessing in disguise as I have time to gather needed technology and I'm forced to explore locally in northern Colorado.
 Not a bad place to be "stuck."
 My appreciation is enhanced by learning of the generosity of my neighbors here and the vast consecutive acres of natural corridors that they have recently created for native flora and fauna.

 Some dumb television commercial everyone has forgotten said something smart way back in the 1960s: When your life flashes before your eyes, make sure you've got plenty to watch.